top of page

 IV Therapy for Mental Health: What the Research Really Shows

-But what does science really say about this way of treating people?
+But real talk: what does the science actually say about this?

 Understanding the Foundation of IV Therapy in Mental Health